mapfde/cieb/CompIndex/ScratchPad.md

 - Temporally indexed data.
 2016-01-31 Tom asked Adam Rabinowitz; will ping.

-- SKOS and controlled vocabularies and thesauri as Linked Data.
+- SKOS and controlled vocabularies and thesauri as Linked Data (proposed by Marcia Zeng).
-  Tom will propose some competencies.
+  Tom will propose some competencies (2016-02-19)

 - Schema.org.